RightToPrivacy/MACcleaner/README.md

 Using random intervals ensures you are not creating a pattern.
 All tracking is based on predicable patterns.

-Also solves a common issue w/macchanger where MAC address resets to permanent (original/identity) MAC address upon disconnect from a network/wifi driver issues.
+Also solves a common issue in mac address changing where MAC address resets to permanent (original/identity) MAC address upon disconnect from a network/wifi driver issues.
 By running this script you shorten the time between mac changes.
 I ran KISMET for 6 hours straight to test it.
 Not a single real MAC address leak.
 Also